How Calhoun County, MI Reduced their Marriage Application Processing Time by More Than 50%

 Yes!
 The County Board of Commissioners has been very supportive of advancing tech in our offices.
 They understand the need for this type of technology and when it came time to distribute ARPA (American Rescue Plan Act) funds, they looked at it as a necessary expenditure.

-Any advice or words of wisdom for communities considering a similar move?
+Any advice for communities considering a similar move?

 I can’t recommend GovOS enough.
 It’s a definite benefit to your staff and their time, and you really can’t go wrong by allowing couples to complete this step of the process in the privacy of their own home.
 People don’t have to make multiple trips to the clerk’s office if they forget necessary details or documentation.
 For staff, having the information we need from them ahead of time is very beneficial.
 As far as implementation, the GovOS team has been just wonderful and so helpful—everyone’s really great to work with.